After reading this article, you should be able to:

 PONV remains a significant clinical problem.
 In an attempt to reduce inadequate prophylaxis and poor compliance with local policy, the consensus guidance aims to implement multimodal prophylaxis in patients with at least one risk factor.
 Discretion based on patient and surgical risk factors, as well as local policy and medication availability, is advised.

 Pharmacists working in the surgical environment should be aware that influencing PONV management is largely protocol-driven, requiring input and buy-in from all members of the multidisciplinary team caring for peri-operative patients.
 Attempts to manage change at ward level alone without input and buy-in are unlikely to succeed.
 Regular audit is necessary to monitor changes in practice.

-This article was reviewed by Alanna Johnston in May 2023, to ensure it remains relevant and up to date, following its original publication in The Pharmaceutical Journal in 2018.
+This article was reviewed by Alanna Johnston and Sara Qureshi in May 2023, to ensure it remains relevant and up to date, following its original publication in The Pharmaceutical Journal in 2018.

 - 1Wilson L, Knaggs R. The evidence base supporting pharmacological and non-pharmacological interventions for nausea and vomiting after surgery.
 Clin Pharm 2018;10:337–41.

 - 2Pierre S, Whelan R. Nausea and vomiting after surgery.
 Continuing Education in Anaesthesia Critical Care & Pain.
 2013;13:28–32. doi:10.1093/bjaceaccp/mks046

 - 3Cao X, White PF, Ma H. An update on the management of postoperative nausea and vomiting.
 J Anesth.
 2017;31:617–26. doi:10.1007/s00540-017-2363-x